kemerelab/OpenBBox/README.md

     git pull
     #Go to develop
     git checkout develop
-    #give a name to the feature
+    #Give a name to the feature
     git checkout -b features/NAME_OF_FEATURE

 #### Push to origin